-This sample included little square toasts with some sort of spread and fresh snipped chives.
+This sample included little square toasts with some sort of whipped goat cheese spread and fresh snipped chives.
 I tried it and was pretty intrigued.
-The spread turned out to be Chevremousse, or all natural goat cheese, nothing that I had ever seen before.
+The spread turned out to be Chevremousse, or all natural whipped goat cheese, nothing that I had ever seen before.
 However, I almost still went with the Beemster cheese…until I started talking to the cheese lady and sample guy.
-They said they had just gotten in this product and both were intrigued with its taste and possibilities.
+They said they had just gotten in the Chevremousse (whipped goat cheese) and both were intrigued with its taste and possibilities.
 I couldn’t have been happier with my decision.
-The texture is soft and creamy and the flavor is unreal.
+The texture is soft and creamy and the goat cheese flavor is unreal.
 It is hard to describe and I suggest you try it for yourself to get the full, amazing effect.
 Chevremousse is like an unreal cream cheese that was delivered from heaven.

 When I arrived home, I still had plans of making my egg/cheese/bagel [grilled cheese] sandwich.
 It just seemed like the Chevremousse would fit perfectly in this particular sandwich.
 Plus, I had fresh chives in our backyard garden.